mcol/caught-by-the-fuzz/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The `CBTF` package implementa a very simple mechanism for fuzz-testing functions in the public interface of an R package.
+The `CBTF` package implements a very simple mechanism for fuzz-testing functions in the public interface of an R package.

-Fuzz testing can be used in the first instance to identify functions that do not have sufficient argument validation.
-Besides, fuzz testing can identify sets of inputs that, while satisfying the implicit typing of a function signature, are problematic inside the function body.
-These often concern presence of missing values, `NULL` entries, dimensionality- or sign-related errors.
+Fuzz testing helps identify functions lacking sufficient argument validation, and uncovers sets of inputs that, while valid by function signature, may cause issues within the function body.

 The core functionality of the package is `fuzz()`, whose aim is to call each provided function with a certain input and record the output